Maximal real varieties from moduli constructions: Punctual Hilbert schemes of surfaces

-\begin{rmk}[Del Pezzo of degree 1] If we consider more broadly \textit{geometrically rational} surfaces, that is, a real surface $S$ with $S_{\C}$ rational, there is another type of maximal minimal real surface, namely $\mathbb{B}_1$, the real minimal del Pezzo surface of degree 1 whose real locus is $\mathbb{R}\mathbb{P}^2\coprod4 \mathbb{S}^2$, see \cite{Kollar-TopologyOfRealVar} \cite{Russo-RealDelPezzo}.
-By the observation of Kharlamov--R{\u{a}}sdeaconu \cite{Kharlamov-Rasdeaconu-HilbertSquare} mentioned in Remark \ref{rmk:LossOfMaximality}, the Hilbert square of $\mathbb{B}_1$ is not maximal, hence $\mathbb{B}_1$ is not $c_1$-maximal (or K-maximal) by Theorem \ref{thm:HilbertPower}.
-Also note that $\mathbb{B}_1$ is not Hodge expressive in the sense of \cite{BrugalleSchaffhauser}. \end{rmk}
+\begin{rmk}[Del Pezzo of degree 1] If we consider a more general class of surfaces, namely \textit{geometrically rational} surfaces, which are real surface $S$ with $S_{\C}$ rational, there is another type of maximal minimal real surface, namely $\mathbb{B}_1$, the real minimal del Pezzo surface of degree 1 whose real locus is $\mathbb{R}\mathbb{P}^2\coprod4 \mathbb{S}^2$, see \cite{Kollar-TopologyOfRealVar} \cite{Russo-RealDelPezzo}.
+By Proposition \ref{prop:MaximalAndC1Maximal}, $\mathbb{B}_1$ is not $c_1$-maximal (nor K-maximal).
+According to the result of Kharlamov--R{\u{a}}sdeaconu \cite{Kharlamov-Rasdeaconu-HilbertSquare} mentioned in Remark \ref{rmk:LossOfMaximality}, the Hilbert square of $\mathbb{B}_1$ is not maximal.
+Furthermore, note that $\mathbb{B}_1$ is not Hodge expressive in the sense of \cite{BrugalleSchaffhauser}. \end{rmk}